Beginner Guide to Basic Machine Learning: Concepts and Techniques

 It is very interesting to know the applications of machine learning.
 Google and Facebook uses ML extensively to push their respective ads to the relevant users.
 Here are a few applications that you should know:

-• Banking & Financial services: ML can be used to predict the customers who are likely to default from paying loans or credit card bills.
-This is of paramount importance as machine learning would help the banks to identify the customers who can be granted loans and credit cards.
+• Banking & Financial services: Machine learning can predict customers likely to default on loans or credit card bills.
+This capability helps banks identify customers eligible for loans and credit cards.

 • Healthcare: It is used to diagnose deadly diseases (e.g. cancer) based on the symptoms of patients and tallying them with the past data of similar kind of patients.

 • Retail: It is used to identify products which sell more frequently (fast moving) and the slow moving products which help the retailers to decide what kind of products to introduce or remove from the shelf.
-Also, machine learning algorithms can be used to find which two / three or more products sell together.
-This is done to design customer loyalty initiatives which in turn helps the retailers to develop and maintain loyal customers.
+Also, Machine learning algorithms can identify which two, three, or more products sell together.
+This approach helps design customer loyalty initiatives, which in turn enables retailers to develop and maintain loyal customers.

 These examples are just the tip of the iceberg.
 Machine learning has extensive applications practically in every domain.
 You can check out a few Kaggle problems to get further flavor.
 The examples included above are easy to understand and at least give a taste of the omnipotence of machine learning.